BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublisher-options/template.md

 The selected BOM template is used when PDMPublisher needs to calculate assembly references, configurations, and quantities.

+When [Use Drawing-Derived BOM](use-drawing-derived-bom.md) is enabled, PDMPublisher first tries to read the first named BOM saved on the associated drawing.
+This Template remains required because PDMPublisher uses it to calculate the BOM when the drawing or a usable derived BOM is unavailable.

 This matters most when [Export References to File Formats Individually](export-references-individually.md) is enabled.

 Use [Calculation Method](calculation-method.md) to control whether reference and quantity calculation uses as-built references or the latest references.